-The best way to find out more about Banstead Prep School is, of course, to visit us.
-Whilst we can’t currently offer our usual Open Mornings, or tours of the school whilst children are on site, we hope that this virtual experience will help to give you a feel for our school.
-You can explore our senior school standard facilities and spacious grounds via the interactive map, hear from other key members of staff, and see school life through the eyes of our Year 6 Ambassadors, who usually speak at Open Morning events.
+The best way to find out more about Banstead Prep School is, of course, to visit us, but we hope that this virtual experience will help to give you an initial feel for our school.
+You can explore our senior school standard facilities and spacious grounds via the interactive map, hear from key members of staff, and get a glimpse of a typical day at Banstead Prep.

-The Admissions Office remains open and Mrs Adrienne Forster, Head of Admissions can guide you through the Admissions process and answer any questions you may have.
-If you would like to find out more, you can visit us for a personal tour or attend one of our Virtual Coffee Mornings, or we can arrange for you to meet virtually with one of the Senior Leadership Team.
-We hope to be able to offer in person tours and Open Mornings in the Summer term, please see our Visit BPS page for details and to book.
+Mrs Adrienne Forster, Head of Admissions can guide you through the Admissions process and answer any questions you may have.
+If you would like to find out more, you can visit us for a personal tour or attend one of our Open Mornings, please see our Visit BPS page for details and to book.

 Our Sports grounds include a full sized floodlit All Weather Astro big enough for a full sized hockey pitch, plus two grass pitches and a brand new pavilion with changing facilities and toilets opened in November 2019 by Lauren Steadman.

 A full size, full height sports hall means the children can do PE whatever the weather and have the opportunity to try a wide range of sports including badminton, basketball and gymnastics, plus keep up cricket training over the winter in the indoor nets.

 This is where we look after the youngest children at Banstead Prep School.
 Nursery and pre-school children have a dedicated building and exclusive outdoor learning area, on the main school site well within reach of specialist classrooms.